amro/uakari/README.markdown

 ##Usage

+There are a few ways to use Uakari.

-Create an instance of the API wrapper:
+You can create an instance of the API wrapper:

+    u = Uakari.new("your_api_key")

+You can set your api_key globally and call class methods:

+    Uakari.api_key = "your_api_key"
+    Uakari.send_email(...)

+You can also set the environment variable 'MC_API_KEY' and Uakari will use it when you create an instance:

-    u = Uakari.new(apikey)
+    u = Uakari.new

 ### Sending a message